Pompeii City

 Culture and Society in Ancient Pompeii

-Pompeii's extraordinary preservation has given us an unparalleled window into the cultural life of an ancient Roman city.
+The culture of Pompeii is among the most extensively documented in the ancient world.
+This remarkable pompeii city has given us an unparalleled window into the cultural life of an ancient Roman settlement.
 From its stunning art and architecture to its religious practices and social customs, Pompeii reveals a society that was sophisticated, diverse, and deeply human.

 Art and Decoration